About RoCo's Auditions

 If you are unable to attend the audition, never fear, just let us know that you would like to be considered for a role, and the Producer will be in touch to organise an alternative date for you to read for a role before finalising the cast.

 No preparation is necessary, at our auditions we provide a sample of the script we are hoping to stage, and all who are looking to be considered for a role will be able to read for a part.

-As the evening progresses, the roles in the script we are reading will be alternated between those in attendance, to offer everyone a variety of roles to tryout.
+As the evening progresses, the roles in the script we are reading will be alternated between those in attendance, to offer everyone a variety to tryout.

-At the end of the evening, the attendee's will be asked whether they are happy to be considered for a role, and then the Producer and the casting committee will stay behind to discuss the cast.
+At the end of the evening, the attendee's will be asked whether they are happy to be considered for a role, and then the Producer and the casting committee will stay behind to discuss casting.

 If you are new to RoCo, you will be asked for your contact details during the audition, so that we are able to inform you of your role and any further information ahead of the first rehearsal.

 Discussions regarding possible plays are made by the RoCo committee, who also try to research potential productions when possible.
 However, members of RoCo are encouraged to also look for potential options as well.

 We usually are unable to select the play we stage until we know how many people wish to take part and be considered for a role.
 Unfortunately, this means that sometimes we are unable to fully cast our preferred choice of play.
 As such, we tend to have a couple of options, and then see which one we are able to successfully cast from the audition.

 How Do I Find Out When RoCo Is Holding An Audition?